solliancenet/dp-203-v2/labs/10/README.md

-# Module 10 - Analyze Data and Optimize Query Performance with Dedicated SQL Pools in Azure Synapse
+# Module 10 - Optimize query performance with dedicated SQL pools in Azure Synapse

 In this module, students will learn strategies to optimize data storage and processing when using dedicated SQL pools in Azure Synapse Analytics.
 The student will know how to use developer features, such as windowing and HyperLogLog functions, use data loading best practices, and optimize and improve query performance.